Burn Ban - Level 1

 Individual and small group tours

 Guided tours of the significant Tsagaglalal ("She Who Watches"), are available only at 9 a.m., Fri. - Sat., from April - Oct.
 Tours are limited to 20 people.
 Each person or party must register and receive a confirmation email.
+You can make up to 10 reservations at a time, if they are available, under one email address.
 To make a reservation, visit the Friends of Gorge Area Parks website.
-Advance reservations are advised as tours fill up weeks in advance.
-Please cancel through your confirmation email if you are unable to attend your tour to open spots for others wishing to reserve.
+Advance reservations are advised as tours fill up several weeks in advance.
+If tours do not appear on the Friday or Saturday date you are searching, this means the tour is already full.
+Please cancel in advance by clicking in your confirmation email if you are unable to attend your tour to open spots for others wishing to reserve.
+Once someone cancels, the tours will reappear on the website and be available for reservation again.
+Tours are posted by the end of February.

 Large group and/ or educational tours